Amon3141/pet-feeding-tracker/README.md

 - As a user, I want to be able to add an animal to the list of all the pets.
 - As a user, I want to be able to view all the feeding records.
 - As a user, I want to be able to view all the pets I have.
-- As a user, I want to be able to edit the feeding record and pet information.
+- As a user, I want to be able to edit the pet information.
-- As a user, I want to be able to set the target amount and a number of feeding per day.
+- As a user, I want to be able to edit the feeding record.
-- As a user, I want to be able to display the remaining amonut and number of feeding in that day.
+- As a user, I want to be able to set the target amount per day.